-The GLU.USSD Menu Builder is a Value Added Service (VAS) that is licensed separately from the Integration Engine.
+The GLU.USSD Menu Builder is a Value Added Service (VAS) that is licensed separately from the Integration Platform.
 It enables our clients to configure and maintain their own USSD Menu’s which are then run on a USSD Server that is pre-integrated with the GLU.Engine.

 Phase 2 USSD